openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 The RSS or Atom feed portlet allows users to have the feed displayed on the Dashboard page for easy viewing.
 The RSS or Atom feed portlet editor enables the configuration of the selected feed, including the URL, Default number of results to show and Display options (Show the title and description or Show only the title).

 ##### Recent contributions
-The recent contributions portlet enables the user to view resources they have recently contributed to the EQUELLA repository.
+The recent contributions portlet enables the user to view resources they have recently contributed to the openEquella repository.
 The Recent contributions portlet editor allows the user to configure viewing options, including specific collections, resources with a certain status, the maximum age in days and display options (Show the title and description or Show only the title).

 ##### Formatted text
 The Formatted text portlet enables the administrator to create a portlet containing formatted text, which displays on the Dashboard page for the selected users.
 An example is a welcome message.
 The Edit Formatted text portlet page contains an HTML Editor in addition to the standard elements.